fuhengwu2021/distributedai/chapter5-deepspeed-and-zero-optimization/main.md

 - For new projects: Use FSDP2 unless you need DeepSpeed-specific features
 - For very large models (>100B): DeepSpeed still has an edge

+So far, we've focused on distributed training—how to train large models across multiple GPUs.
+But training is only half the story.
+Once you've trained a model, you need to serve it efficiently at scale.
+The next part of this book shifts focus to distributed inference: how to run inference on large models efficiently, handle high-throughput workloads, and serve models in production.
+We'll start with vLLM, a high-performance inference engine that uses techniques like PagedAttention and continuous batching to maximize throughput and minimize latency.

 ## References